Philosophy of Science

 current research

 I’m interested in how science and metaphysics inform each other.
 What do scientific theories tell us about the nature of the world?
 How should metaphysics contribute to the understanding of scientific theories?
 And where do we go wrong in conflating metaphysical and empirical questions?
-I’ve written mainly about the directionality of time and the nature of causation, putting forward my own ‘C-theory of time’, according to which reality is fundamentally directionless.
+I’ve written mainly about the directionality of time and the nature of causation, putting forward the ‘C-theory of time’, according to which reality is fundamentally directionless.

 My current research projects include the nature and role of global constraints in physics, and the notion of personhood across time and its role in medical ethics and psychiatry.
 These things, along with my child, are what keep me up at night.